Table of Contents

 You may have had a pen pal at school and looked forward with anticipation to receiving their next letter.
 Now, with the instant communication offered by the internet, students can learn about culture, history and geography by talking to students from other countries.

-Programs like Skype and Zoom allow for online interaction between individuals and groups, and even virtual field trips.
+Programs like Skype and Zoom allow for online interaction between individuals and groups, and even virtual field trips and virtual classrooms.

 Cost remains a prohibitive factor, but as this emerging technology becomes more affordable and accessible, it’s likely to play an increasing role in classrooms.

-Here are some experiences that are being used for student growth and learning.
+Here are some experiences that are being used to improve student growth and learning.